Menu

 Understand your state's unemployment tax and how it is calculated.

-The State Unemployment Tax Act (SUTA) tax, also known as state unemployment insurance (SUI) or reemployment tax, is a portion of a business’s payroll taxes.
-Each state determines which employers are required to pay this tax.
-The purpose of the SUTA tax is to fund the state’s unemployment insurance to cover the benefits paid to displaced and unemployed workers.
+State Unemployment Tax Act (SUTA) tax, also known as state unemployment insurance (SUI) or reemployment tax, is a portion of a business’s payroll taxes.
+SUTA tax funds the state’s unemployment insurance to cover the benefits paid to displaced and unemployed workers.

 In most states, SUTA applies only to employers, not employees.
-Unlike, for example, Social Security, which is withheld from all employees’ paychecks, employers usually pay all SUTA taxes.
+Unlike Social Security, for example, which is withheld from all employees’ paychecks, employers usually pay all SUTA taxes.

-The only states that require employees to pay unemployment taxes are Alaska, New Jersey and Pennsylvania.
+The only states that require employees to pay state unemployment taxes are Alaska, New Jersey and Pennsylvania.
 Businesses with employees in these three states must withhold SUTA tax from their employees’ wages and pay those collected taxes to the state.

-FUTA taxes are paid quarterly (four times per year).
+FUTA taxes are generally paid quarterly (four times per year).
 Insurance premiums and certain fringe benefits are exempt from FUTA.

 Each state determines its SUTA tax wage base each year.
 The wage base is the maximum amount (or threshold) of an employee’s income that the state can tax within a calendar year.
-Employers pay taxes from an employee’s wages until they meet this wage base.
+Employers pay taxes on an employee’s wages until they meet this wage base.

-Below is each state’s wage base for 2023.
+Below is each state’s wage base for 2025:

 Here are the new employer tax rate and the standard employer tax rate ranges for each state.